When we told friends that we were camping, they remarked, “Think of all the money you saved by not staying at a hotel!”

 Take it one step at a time.
 Trying to “change it all” rarely works.
 Tweak one habit, stick with it for 30 days until it becomes a new habit, and then move on to the next one.

-This is the second post in my new article series, The Habit Project – which looks at how we can weave new habits into our daily lives.
+Like this post?
+Here’s another about habit change – looking at how we can weave new habits into our daily lives.